The Value of Failing

 Albert Einstein once said, “You never fail until you stop trying.”

 If you look at the lives of many of America’s heroes, you will find that they were unsuccessful in their earlier years.
 The biographies of Benjamin Franklin, Abraham Lincoln, and Thomas Jefferson are classic examples of this.

-Lincoln is unquestionably one of the greatest leaders this country has ever had; however, prior to being elected president in 1860, he had a number of failures, including losing his jobs, failing in business, losing eight campaigns for public ofﬁce, and suffered numerous rejections by colleagues and constituents.
+Lincoln is unquestionably one of the greatest leaders this country has ever had; however, prior to being elected president in 1860, he had a number of failures, including losing his job, failing in business, losing eight campaigns for public ofﬁce, and suffering numerous rejections by colleagues and constituents.

 While Edison was attempting to create the electric light bulb and experiment after experiment was unsuccessful, someone called him a failure.
 He retorted, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”

 The difference between the people who accomplish things in their lives and those who see unsuccessful attempts at a task as failure is that the first group does not forget the lessons learned in their formative years.